 The Rev. Dr. Larson-Miller earned a BA in music and a Masters of Liturgical Studies before completing her PhD in Theology (History and Liturgical Theology).
 Lizette came to Huron in 2015 from a position held since 1999 as Professor of Liturgy and Nancy and Michael Kaehr Chair at Church Divinity School of the Pacific/Graduate Theological Union, while serving as the dean of the chapel.
 In addition to many articles and book chapters, Lizette has written The Sacrament of Anointing the Sick, Drenched in Grace: Essays in Honor of Louis Weil (ed.), Medieval Liturgy: A Book of Essays, and Sacramentality Renewed: Contemporary Conversations in Sacramental Theology.

 Chaplaincy is a ministry service that is intended to support the entire Huron University College community.
-Students, faculty and staff are all encouraged to seek out the chaplain for support and assistance of any kind.
+Chaplaincy at Huron is also the Anglican chaplaincy to all of Western University.
+Students, faculty and staff of all backgrounds and identities are all encouraged to seek us out for support and assistance of any kind.

 Huron University College is an institution rooted in the Anglican tradition.
-That unique heritage informs our identity and sets us apart from many other communities, including Western and its other affiliates.
+That unique heritage informs our identity and our life as a community.
 The chaplaincy is available to all people, regardless of their background, beliefs or religious identity.